wavemaker/docs/website/blog/2020-06-30-run-zalenium-tests-on-kubernetes-blog.md

 Regression Tests Execution|60% (10 hours -> 4 hours)
 Sanity and Regression as parallel Jobs|60%

-> Checkout whats in our latest release [WaveMaker 10.5 here](/learn/wavemaker-release-notes/v10-5-0).
+> Checkout what is in our latest release [WaveMaker 10.5 here](/learn/wavemaker-release-notes/v10-5-0).